-There is a public misconception that animals used in experiments are protected through the presence of ethics committees, the Prevention of Cruelty to Animals Act and the Code of Practice.
+There is a public misconception that animals used in experiments are adequately protected through the presence of ethics committees, the Prevention of Cruelty to Animals Act and the Code of Practice.
 There is also the view that it is “only” rats and mice that are used.
-Of course we know that neither of these is true.
+Neither of these is true.
 There are still horrific procedures that are still carried out on all sorts of animals – procedures that the general public are largely unaware of.
 We are attempting to address that by reporting on what really does occur in Australia.

-The following exposés demonstrate that the experiments that occur behind lab doors are not some exaggerated claims from yesteryear.
-They are happening right here and now.
+The following exposés demonstrate that the experiments that occur behind lab doors are not exaggerated claims.

 These scenarios are not only highly unethical; they are unscientific.
 Data cannot be extrapolated from one species to another with certainty of success.